alivarastepour/retort-js/README.md

   <HelloWorld />
 </main>
 ```
 An important thing to notice here is the use of curly brackets to indicate use of state or prop value.
-Other kinds of variables like those defined with `const` keyword or event callbackss like `onclick={callback}` are not yet supported.
+Other kinds of variables like those defined with `const` keyword or event callbacks like `onclick={callback}` are not yet supported.
-Other properties are later added on demand using `setter` functions; for instance, the following function let's you register a callback which will be called
+Other properties are later added on demand using `setter` functions; for instance, the following function allows you to register a callback which will be called
 when component mounts:
 ```rust
 #[wasm_bindgen]